Lideeyah/Haid/README.md

 * **Hedera Decentralized Identity (DID)** for privacy-preserving user identity.
 * **Guardian Indexer** for transparent data visualization and verification.

-Together, these components make Haid scalable, auditable, and affordable — ideal for high-impact humanitarian operations.
+Together, these components make Haid scalable, auditable, and affordable; ideal for high-impact humanitarian operations.

 ---